sammuelyee/docs/cartodb-editor.md

 SELECT * FROM dataset_twitter WHERE body ilike ‘%no%’ AND category_name = 1
 {% endhighlight %}

-Let's go further: imagine that now you want to create two new categories in your dataset based on the obtained results.
+Suppose you want to create two new categories in your dataset based on the obtained results.
 One will be for those results that say "Vector yes", the other one will be for “Vector no”.
-You just need to apply the previous queries, but this time you'll include some updates in the dataset.
+Just apply the previous queries, but this time, include some some updates in the dataset.

-The following query will search all the tweets which include "Vector yes" and will update the category to be '3'.
+The following query searches all the tweets which include "Vector yes" and update the category to be '3'.

 {% highlight sql %}
 UPDATE dataset_twitter SET category_name = 3 where body ilike ‘%yes%’ AND category_name = 1
 {% endhighlight %}

-In the same way, we could build category number 4 to “Vector no”:
+In the same way, build category number 4 to “Vector no”:

 {% highlight sql %}
 UPDATE dataset_twitter SET category_name = 4 where body ilike ‘%no%’ AND category_name = 1
 {% endhighlight %}

-But...what if the results are not so straightforward?
-You can add a new constraint and create a new category by this query which searches "yes" and "no" in the same tweet.
+If the results are not so obvious, you can add a new constraint and create a new category which searches "yes" and "no" in the same tweet, as shown with the query below:

 {% highlight sql %}
 UPDATE dataset_twitter SET category_name = 5 where body ilike ‘%no%’ AND body ilike ‘%yes%’ AND category_name = 1
 {% endhighlight %}

-If we follow this approach with the "Raster" option, we'll have several categories that will allow us to conclude if a tweet was supporting a topic or not.
-This is a very simple example, but remember that CartoDB runs over the power of PostgreSQL, in which you can insert more advanced queries on the text of the tweets to better understand the data and gain insights.
+Following this approach with the "Raster" option, running a query creates several categories that enables you to analyze if a tweet is supporting a specific topic or search term.
+If you need more advanced queries beyond these filtering examples, CartoDB supports advanced PostgreSQL capabilities so that you can insert more advanced queries on the text of tweets.

-_Remember: perform a duplicate of the dataset prior to modifying it with statements like UPDATE, INSERT or DELETE.
-This way your original data will always be safe._
+***Tip:** It is suggested to create a duplicate copy of your dataset prior to modifying it with UPDATE, INSERT or DELETE statements, in order to avoid overwriting your original data.*

-### Tips and Tricks
+### Tips and Tricks for Using Twitter Data
+Note the following tips an tricks when using twitter data for your maps.

+####Twitter Categories and Search Terms
+* You can enter OR as an alternative to using the comma.
+For example, "santa, xmas" is the same as "santa OR xmas"
+* Spaces before and after commas are removed
+* Enter commas between multi-sentance words as a best practice.
+For example, if you enter a multi-word search term, such as "cars, bikes motorbikes, planes", the category is parsed as three search terms.
+Not "cars, bikes, motorbikes, planes"
+* Use Singular and plural search terms.
+For example, "car" does not match tweets with the plural of "cars".
+Add both the singular and plural forms of the word to match both search results
+* Search terms are not case-sensitive.
+For example, "Cars" is the same as "cars" and "CARS"
+* The maximum number of search terms per category is 29
+* You can search by hashtags or account names.
+For example, "gis, @cartodb, #mapping"

+####Twitter Credits
 * Ensure that you select the right time frame that suits your needs.
-You can save on Twitter credits by not importing extra data.
+You can save on Twitter credits by not importing extra data
-* Search terms are treated like full words: "car" won't match tweets with "cars," you should add both terms if you want both cases.
-* Search terms are not case-sensitive. e.g. "Cars" equals "cars" and "CARS"
-* You can search by hashtags or account names. e.g. "gis, @cartodb, #mapping."
+* Enterprise multi-accounts share the same organization-wide pool of Twitter credits
+* If you run out of credits, the the search stops and returns all the tweets that the system was able to retrieve up until the credits were used

+####Retrieving Twitter Data
 * Once the search starts you cannot stop the import.
-Be careful to not search for really broad terms (e.g. "love") as hundreds of thousands or even millions of geolocalized tweets might end up being retrieved.
+Be mindful to avoid broad search terms.
+For example, "love" may retrieve hundreds of thousands, or even millions, of geolocalized tweets
-* For security, the search will stop if you run out of credits, returning all the tweets that the system was able to retrieve before the credits finished.
-* Enterprise multi-accounts share the same organization-wide pool of Twitter credits.